Just in case, I changed my appearance every time I reached a blind spot.

 I had no solid reason to be taking this risk.
 I could be halfway out already.
 I said I wouldn’t do this anymore.
 Overconfidence and these half-baked plans will be the death of me.

 Even panicking, I didn’t waste a single moment for inaction.
 That way was a certain death.
-I was on a path and there was just one exit.
+I was on a path, and there was just one exit.

-I screamed out in exasperation but my crushed throat just gave a fizz.
+I screamed out in exasperation, but my crushed throat just gave a fizz.
 And then I heard a response to it.
 Growling.
-Well, my job here was done anyhow.
-I turned to go but a door handle bent.
-Dogs spilled into the room.
+Beyond the door.

 Dogs.